Katy Nichole: Career

 On January 26, 2022, Nichole released "In Jesus Name (God of Possible)" as her debut single.
 "In Jesus Name (God of Possible)" became her breakthrough hit single, peaking at number one on the Hot Christian Songs chart and the Christian Airplay chart.
 "In Jesus Name (God of Possible)" received a GMA Dove Award nomination for Pop/Contemporary Recorded Song of the Year at the 2022 GMA Dove Awards.
 On June 10, 2022, Nichole and Big Daddy Weave released the single "God Is in This Story".
 The song peaked at number one on the Hot Christian Songs chart.
 She released her debut extended play, Katy Nichole, on June 24, 2022.
 The EP debuted at number seven on the Top Christian Albums chart in the U.S. On October 21, 2022, she released "O What a King" released as a single.
 "O What a King" peaked at number 14 on the Hot Christian Songs chart.

+Personal life

+Beliefs

+In 2020, she became a Christian and was baptized.